3lvis/coding-style/README.md

 - **Consistency:** I’d rather follow my own convention consistently than reinvent it every file.
 - **Simplicity:** Readability and explicitness over cleverness or “magic.”

-## Notes

-- This repo is for me, not a team handbook.
-- The style guides will evolve over time as I revisit and refine my preferences.
-- Sometimes I’ll keep things intentionally open-ended instead of over-specifying.

 ## License

 Unlicensed / personal use only.